macvfx/PiqueMHL/README.md

 ### This project is now superceded by my [MHL Media Trust Tools](https://github.com/macvfx/MHL/)

-A experimental macOS Quick Look extension for `.mhl` Media Hash List previews.
+PiqueMHL was an experimental macOS Quick Look extension for `.mhl` Media Hash List previews.
 Forked from [Pique](https://github.com/macadmins/pique)

 Select an `.mhl` file in Finder, press Space, and get a readable verification preview with creator metadata, source metadata, file counts, sizes, hashes, and the raw XML source.